OwenTruong/civitdl/README.md

-# civitdl (civitai-batch-download)
+# civitdl v2.0 (civitai-batch-download)

+**Note v2 has some changes regarding the cli args of the program.
+Please read the README below or run `civitdl --help` for the new arguments.

 Uses CLI to batch download Stable Diffusion models from CivitAI, metadata (including description of model, author, base model, example prompts and etc.) and example images (default is 3) of checkpoint and lora models.
 One thing to note is that for **sfw models**, currently, the program is set to only **download sfw images**.
 Please note that there may be sfw models that are rated as nsfw by CivitAI (and vice versa).

 ## Description

-There are two ways to batch download using this script (NOTE: batchdir has been removed):
+There are two ways to batch download using this script:
-- batchfile -> given the path to a comma separated text file (recommend .txt) that contains numbers or urls, it extracts all of the model ids from the file.
+- batchfile -> given the path to a comma separated text file that contains numbers or urls, it extracts all of the model ids from the file.
 - batchstr -> specify a comma separated list of model id and/or url as arguments.

 ## Getting Started